lcondliffe/Consensus/spec.md

-# LLM Committee - Product Specification
+# Consensus - Product Specification

 ## Overview
-LLM Committee is a web application that sends user prompts to multiple AI models simultaneously, streams their responses in real-time, and uses a judge model to evaluate and declare a winner.
+Consensus is a web application that sends user prompts to multiple AI models simultaneously, streams their responses in real-time, and uses a judge model to evaluate and declare a winner.

 ## User Stories